Economy of Paraguay: Manufacturing

 The second most important manufacturing activity also relied on agricultural inputs for its base.
 Utilizing Paraguay's rich endowment of hardwood trees, the wood subsector represented about 15 percent of all industrial activity and contributed over 8 percent of exports in the 1980s.
 The most voluminous wood export was lumber, which was produced by hundreds of small sawmills throughout the central and eastern border regions.
 In addition to saw wood, mills also produced a variety of milled wood, plywood, chipboard, and parquet flooring.
 Although the country cut and processed only a fraction of its hundreds of species, Paraguayan wood was known for its quality.
 The country also contained several small paper companies and one large paper and cardboard factory located at Villeta.

 Textiles, clothing, leather, and shoes comprised the third largest manufacturing subsector.
 These industries were traditional, grounded in the nation's abundance of inputs like cotton fibers, cattle hides, and tannin extract.
 The subsector accounted for about 10 percent of all manufacturing.
 The textile industry performed spinning, weaving, and dyeing operations and produced finished fabrics that amounted to over 100 million tons in 1986.
 Most fabrics were derived from cotton fibers, but a growing number of synthetic and wool fibers also were produced.
 Textile production provided inputs to approximately sixty clothing firms that operated under capacity and were generally inefficient.
 As with so many other manufacturers, clothing companies met stiff competition from widespread unregistered imports, which often originated in Asia and typically entered across the Brazilian border.
 The leather industry was characterized by 200 or so small tanneries dotting the Paraguayan countryside.
 In addition, many medium and two large tanneries fashioned leather goods.
 The leather industry operated at only about 40 percent of capacity, however.
-The shoe industry comprised a few hundred small workshops and a dozen or so mediumsized firms, which produced some 5 million pairs of leather and synthetic shoes a year.
+The shoe industry comprised a few hundred small workshops and a dozen or so medium sized firms, which produced some 5 million pairs of leather and synthetic shoes a year.

 The processing of petroleum, chemicals, and plastics repeated an increasing activity.
 In the late 1980s, this subsector represented less than 5 percent of industrial activity, but its share of manufacturing output was expanding because of the growth of heavy industry in Paraguay, especially industry related to the energy sector.
 The country also produced fertilizers, industrial gases, tanning chemicals, varnishes, and detergents.
 In 1987 a group of Japanese investors was considering the construction of a new fertilizer plant with a 70,000-ton capacity per year.
 Since the early 1980s, ethanol was being produced in large quantities, and the government was considering producing methanol.
 Also processed were paints, soaps, candles, perfumes, and pharmaceuticals.
 One of Paraguay's fastest growing industries was the new, relatively modern plastics subsector, which supplied a wide variety of goods to the local market.